iPascal619/Simba-supermarket-online-store-redesign/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the Simba Supermarket platform!
-Please follow these guidelines:
+Abeg, contribute to improve the Simba Supermarket platform!
+Please follow these guidelines if you are interested in contributing:

 ### **Development Workflow**
 1. **Fork** the repository